Crown J with his alleged model-girlfriend Masika.

 “Would a Kpop idol or Korean actor date or marry a non-Korean girl?”

-Me and my (ex) “husband” So Ji Sub in Myeongdong!
-Anyway, I’ve never really asked myself this question.
-After all, who cares about celebs and idols I’m never going to meet?
-But, I guess it’s time to answer it with a few reality checks that come to mind.
+I’ve never really asked myself this question.
+After all, who cares about a few idols and actors that I’m never going to meet?
+But, I guess it’s time to answer it with a few reality checks that come to mind since it does come up so often.

 It’s important to separate fantasy from reality– fact from fiction, especially when it comes to dating and marriage.
 We ALL have “ideal types,” which is just a statement about what we find most attractive– usually physically.